srishtijain644/FlipkartTestCases/ExitTestFlipkart/Readme.md

  available drivers - chrome, firefox, microsoftedge, internet explorer
 - To change mode - change the driver mode in config.properties mode -  headless, non-headless
+- 1 test case will be skipped because in excel sheet execution required is set as no.

 ## Important Directory